JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-06-05-Astrangia2021-smRNA-Analysis.md

 General mirdeep2 questions
 - How do I find the MFE?
 Is it calculated by mirdeep2 or by the quantifier module?
 I think it is linked to the randfold step.
 Need to look into this.
 - I looked at Gajigan & Conaco 2017 mirdeep2 pdf outputs from their supplementary materials and they got similar MFE values in their pdfs.
 However, in Table S5, they have MFE info that is <-25 kcal/mol.
 How did they calculate the MFE that mirdeep2 gave them to the MFE that was displayed in their table??
+- After I identify the putative miRNAs, I should blast against tRNA and rRNA dbs